-Shoplifting charges are often filed on the basis of a mistake, or an intended theft being uncovered.
-Not everyone charged with shoplifting are bad people of low moral stature.
+Shoplifting charges are often filed on the basis of a mistake made by a shopper, or an intended theft being uncovered by store employees.
+Although allegations of such an offense imply that the person accused has character flaws, not everyone charged with shoplifting are bad people of low moral stature.

-Some people can’t help themselves and suffer from kleptomania.
-Others made a mistake of grossly poor judgement while others see shoplifting as an acceptable hustle, but the results are the same; an arrest after being busted or “accused” shoplifting.
+With regard to petty theft, some people can’t help themselves and suffer from kleptomania.
+Others made a mistake of grossly poor judgment while others see shoplifting as an acceptable hustle, but the results are the same; an arrest after being busted or “accused” of shoplifting.

 Being detained in a store for shoplifting can be embarrassing, but it’s nothing compared to being stared down in a quiet, cold courtroom by a judge that has a puzzled look on their face indicative of their pondering your character in light of shoplifting charges.